dkirby13/tough_potatoes/README.md

         ./configure
         make
-        sudo checkinstall  #your sudo password is just your computer password
+        sudo checkinstall  #your sudo password is just your unix password

 getting pygame(the gaming module):